amiinegal/News-app/README.md

 ## News Highlights

 ### Description
-This is a new app that helps a user to access to various media platforms and get updated with world affairs
+_This is a news app that allows a user to access various media platforms and get updated with world affairs and day-to-day headlines_
 ### author
 _amin egal_